-- Blisters and pimples appear on your skin, and you have new feelings of pain.
+- Blisters and pimples appear on your skin and cause pain.

 - A crust forms over the blisters and pimples.

-- In 2 - 4 weeks, the blisters and pimples heal.
+- In 2 to 4 weeks, the blisters and pimples heal.
 They rarely come back.

-- Pain from shingles lasts for 2 - 4 weeks.
-You may have tingling or a “pins and needles” feeling, itching, burning, and a deep pain.
+- Pain from shingles lasts for 2 to 4 weeks.
+You may have tingling or a pins-and-needles feeling, itching, burning, and a deep pain.
 Your skin may be very painful when it is touched.